NickEcton/RetroSpec/README.md

 + Begin working with HTML canvas

 ### Wednesday
-+ Begin logic for creating visualizations from sound input
++ Finish logic for creating visualizations from sound input
++ Begin creating user controls to manipulate the display of visualizations

 ### Thursday
-+ Finish logic for visualizations
 + Default song is able to be played with visualizor showcasing its work
 + Begin working on allowing users to upload audio files